BabyTree Surrogacy: U.S. Surrogate Payment & Compensation Guide

 Surrogate compensation is classified as taxable income by the IRS, and carriers must report payments accordingly.
 Proper planning and professional guidance help manage this obligation.

-How Does the IRS Classify Surrogate Compensation?
+How Does the IRS Tax Surrogate Pay?

 The IRS treats all base fees and allowances as earned income.
 In many cases, compensation is treated as taxable income, but the IRS has not issued clear rules, so surrogates must consult a tax professional.

-What Tax Deductions or Reporting Requirements Apply to Surrogates?
+What Tax Deductions Apply to Surrogate Compensation?

 While compensation is taxable, carriers can deduct certain surrogacy-related expenses—such as travel and medical costs—if they exceed standard limits and qualify under IRS guidelines.
 Detailed records and receipts are essential for maximizing eligible deductions.